-Our a3 Asset Risk score is in line with the Macro-Adjusted score and is driven by SCF's low nonperforming loan (NPL) ratio of 1.9% as of the end of June 2019.
-Our asset risk assessment also incorporates our view that the cost of credit risk will slightly increase from current very low levels over the next 12-18 months, but still within a range that is commensurate with a strong score of a3.
+Our a3 Asset Risk score is in line with the Macro-Adjusted score and is driven by SCF's low nonperforming loan (NPL) ratio of 2% as of the end of December 2019.
+Our asset risk assessment also incorporates our view that the bank's stock of NPLs could increase levels over the next 12-18 months, but still stay within a range that is commensurate with a strong score of a3.